zaplatynski/fsm-packagetype/README.md

 ```
 <module>
     #addHeader($project)

     <components>
         #addModuleXmlFragments($project)
     </components>

     <resources>
-        #addResources($project "module" "/lib")
+        #addResources($project "module" "lib")
     </resources>
 </module>
 ```
-The example above will add the common tags for name, version etc., collect module fragment xml if avaiable and prints at the end all Maven dependencies as resource tags.
+The example above will add the common tags for name, version etc. (macro #addHeader), collect module fragment xml if avaiable (macro #addModuleXmlFragments) and prints at the end all Maven dependencies as resource tags (macro #addResources).
+Besides those three macros the variable $project give access to the whole [Maven project](https://maven.apache.org/ref/3.2.3/apidocs/org/apache/maven/project/MavenProject.html).
+In addition all user defined Maven properties are available too.
+Since Velocity can not deal with dots in variable names please name them accordingly.

 To create an module fragment xml in any other jar Maven module just this to the `pom.xml`:
 ```